4 Flat Fee MLS Companies in Montana

 - Flat fee MLS services give FSBO sellers access to the MLS for a one-time fee.

-- You’ll still need to offer a buyer’s agent commission, even without a listing agent.
+- You may still need to offer a buyer’s agent commission, even without a listing agent, depending on negotiations.

-- FSBO homes tend to sell for less than agent-assisted sales, according to NAR research.
+- FSBO homes tend to sell for less than agent-assisted sales.

 - Alternatives include flat fee agents, discount brokers, or full-service real estate agents.